Hi.

 Mathematics, a story of calculations and love

-Paradigms of Choice, a satyrical view of democratic systems
+Paradigms of Choice, a satirical view of democratic systems

 24 More Tales of Hodja Nasreddin, a collection of famous trickster tales that I translated from an obscure book